pickr02/cumbria-moths/core/docs/docs-admin-site.md

 ## Site banner options
 These options are used to tailor the overall look of the site banner.
 - **name**: specifies the name of the atlas website which is displayed in the site banner.
-If no name option is provided, the banner text will say 'Site name configuration not specified'.
+If the option is not specified, the banner text will say 'Site name configuration not specified'.
 Example:
   - `name: Shropshire Earthworm Atlas`
 - **header-background-colour**: specifies the background colour of the website banner.
 Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the banner will be white.
 Examples:
   - `header-background-colour: red` (HTML colour name)
   - `header-background-colour: rgb(100,120,30)` (red, green blue format)
   - `header-background-colour: "#EF9766"` (hex colour format - double-quotes required)
 - **header-text-colour**: specifies the colour of text on the website banner.
 Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the banner text will be black.
 Example:
   - `header-text-colour: white`
 - **header-logo**: specifies the name of an image file to use as a site logo on the banner.
 The image must be uploaded to the *user/config* folder.
+If the option is not specified, no image is displayed.
 Example:
   - `header-logo: badge-circle.png`
 - **header-logo-height**: A number indicating the height (in pixels) to be used to display the header-logo image.
 The width of the image will be automatically calculated, preserving the aspect ratio of the original image.
+If the option is not specified, the image is shown at its original size.
 Example:
   - `header-logo-height: 80`

 ## Navigation menu bar configuration